txusballesteros/Redux/README.md

 Redux ToDo List
 ===============

-This repository shows how I implement Redux architecture on Android using Kotlin and Coroutines.
+This repository shows how I've implemented Redux architecture on Android using Kotlin and Coroutines.
 Basically the code implements all the architecture stuffs, like as Stores, Reducers, Actions and States.

 ## Under the hood

 TBD

+### States

+The State represents the application state, whole the application state.
+In my case, contains the ToDo list also persists this in memory storage.

+### Actions

+The Actions represent all the edit operations those change the application state, in my case, I've just one and it manage he addition of new ToDo items to the list.

+### Reducers

+The Reducers are the responsible of containing the edition's logic for the state.
+I mean, They have the responsibility of do all the write operations over the state.
+Also are pure functions, that means that those classes all time return the same value gave the same input arguments.

 ## License